Tampa Car Accident Lawyer & Trial Attorney

 UM/UIM may apply if you carry it.
 Coverage mapping matters, and insurers often resist paying even under your own policy.

-Can I recover pain and suffering in Florida?
+Can I Recover Pain and Suffering in Florida?

 In many cases, yes, when the injuries meet the serious injury threshold and are documented properly.